 Airbnb's own insurance - the host guarantee - covers up to $1m (£785k) of damage caused by guests.
 However, cash and securities, pets, personal liability, shared or common areas and high-value items such as jewellery, collectibles and artwork are all exempt.

-Most home insurance policies won’t cover renting out rooms as standard.
-Some insurers may agree to cover you depending on whether you’re renting out a room or a whole property, how often you’re planning to rent, the number of people staying, and your previous claims history.
+Most policies won't cover renting out rooms as standard.
+Some insurers may agree to cover you depending on whether you're renting out a room or a whole property, how often you're planning to rent, the number of people staying, and your previous claims history.

 With this in mind, it could be worth contacting a specialist broker to find a suitable policy.